 Beyond Marketing: In Praise of Societing

 This a sneak preview into a brand new article on the future of Marketing, courtesy of Bernard Cova, Olivier Badot and Ampelio Bucci.
-This article is now available for download in pdf format from the visionarymarketing website. (includes graphics and diagrams)
+This article is now available for download in pdf format from the visionary marketing website.

 Euromed Marseilles & L. Bocconi University Milan

 Domaine de Luminy, BP 921, 13288 Marseille cedex 9 (France)

 Fax: +33 4 91 82 79 83

 79 Av. de la République, 75011 Paris (France)

 Phone : +33 1 49 23 26 16